Code-Institute-Submissions/AbbeyPhysio_MS1/README.md

 ### Acknowledgements

-I'd like to thank my mentor for his time, advice and patience on this project.
+I'd like to thank my mentor, Precious Ijege, for his time, advice and patience on this project.
 I should also thank various friends and family member who took time to review and provide feedback as well as the Code Institute Peer Review Slack Channel.